KIrynaW/art-history-quiz/README.md

 ### **Current Quiz Features**
 #### **Landing Section**
 - It comprises of a heading section that contains the name of the quiz; main section, with an instruction of the game, an image visually representing the aim of the quiz; and a "Start" button, that triggers the **Game Section**.
-- On Laptop, when the user hovers over the "Start" button it magnifies and changes color to white to show that it is selected and can be pressed.<br>
+- On Laptops, when users hovers over the "Start" button it magnifies and changes color to white to show that it is selected and can be pressed.<br>
   ![Landing section with game introduction and an image](docs/features-screenshots/landing_section.jpg)&nbsp;&nbsp;------->&nbsp;&nbsp;
   ![Start the quiz button function](docs/features-screenshots/start_function.jpg)